cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

-Dash Core (up until version 0.12.0.x) uses a simple initial block download (IBD) method we'll call *blocks-first*.
+Lifetioncoin Core (up until version 0.12.0.x) uses a simple initial block download (IBD) method we'll call *blocks-first*.
 The goal is to download the blocks from the best block chain in sequence.